Skip to main content

 Output

-A metric that calculates the measure for a specific number of date periods up to the current date.
+A metric that calculates input metric over a specific number of date periods up to the current period [1].

 Sample Usages

 Trailing periods offer a valuable tool for analyzing how metrics perform over a rolling or moving time frame.
-Imagine that 3-months is a good time frame to see how a certain metric performs in your business.
+Imagine that 3 months is a good time frame to see how a certain metric performs in your business.
 By using trailing_period you can see how a metric historically performed for the past 3 months at any given point in time.
+This is especially useful for metrics that represent a ratio or percentage, such as the Percentage of Cancelled Orders, Conversion Rate, etc.

-For example, here's how you can use trailing_period to calculate how the Past 3 Months Total of Orders changes over time:
+For example, here's how you can use trailing_period to calculate how the Past 3 Months Percentage of Cancelled Orders changes over time:

 explore {